 Random read operations allow the master to access any OTP Security Register location in a random manner.
 To perform a OTP Security Register Random Read, first the address to be accessed must be set.
-This is done by sending the address to the device as part of a write operation (R/W = 0).
-After the address is sent and is set to the address sent.
-The master then issues the same control byte as the write operation, but with the R/W bit set to 1.
+This is done by sending the address to the device as part of a write operation ($R/\overline{W} = 0$).
+After the address is sent and acknowledged by the device, the master generates a START.
+This terminates the write operation, but the address pointer is set to the address sent.
+The master then issues the same control byte as the write operation, but with the R/\overline{W} bit set to 1.
 The device acknowledges and transmits the 8-bit data byte located at the address location written.
-The master does not acknowledge the transfer of the data byte, but instead generates a STOP condition which causes the device to discontinue transmission.
+The master does not acknowledge the transfer of the data byte, but instead generates a STOP condition, which causes the device to discontinue transmission.
 See Figure 13-2.
-After the OTP Security Register Random Read operation, the internal address counter increments to the address location following the one that was just read.
+After the OTP security register random read operation, the internal address counter increments to the address location following the one that was just read.